Bloom-host/BloomDocs/docs/billing/early_renewal.md

 ## Early Renewals

-Bloom.host clients can renew their services early, **as long as the next due date is less than 31 days away**.
-Please note that all Bloom.host services operate on a subscription basis.
-If you have a valid payment method linked to your Bloom.host Billing Account, your service will automatically renew on its due date.
+Bloom clients can renew their services early, **as long as the next due date is less than 31 days away**.
+Please note that all Bloom services operate on a subscription basis.
+If you have a valid payment method linked to your Bloom Billing Account, your service will automatically renew on its due date.

 ---